 But that was just the tip of the iceberg.
 Of those assigned to take drugs, 28% couldn’t do it.
 The CABANA Study required these patients to stick with drugs for five years.

-If you add it up, you now have 37% percent of the patients who didn’t get their assigned treatment based on the randomization process.
-If nearly half the patients didn’t get the treatment they were supposed to get it makes interpreting the study really difficult.
-If you use the “intention to treat” method then you have to ignore the fact that close to half of the patients in the CABANA Study never received the therapy they were supposed to receive.
+If so many patients didn’t get the treatment they were supposed to get, it makes interpreting the study really difficult.
+If you use the “intention to treat” method then you have to ignore the fact that too many patients in the CABANA Study never received the therapy they were supposed to receive.

 Per Protocol Analysis: The CABANA Study

-Just like you probably wouldn’t give your kids credit for doing the dishes unless they actually do the dishes, do you analyze the results of the CABANA Study in a way where you give close to half of the patients credit for a treatment they never received?
+Just like you probably wouldn’t give your kids credit for doing the dishes unless they actually do the dishes, do you analyze the results of the CABANA Study in a way where you give credit for a treatment they never received?
 If you only believe in giving credit where credit is due, then you probably want to interpret this study based on a per-protocol analysis.

 According to the per protocol analysis, you simply see what happened to the people who actually completed the protocol.
 In other words, if you had an ablation then it was counted as an ablation.
 Likewise, if you took drugs it was counted as taking drugs.

 As I have thought more about how the CABANA Study, I have decided to take myself out of the intention to treat versus per-protocol analysis debate.
 Rather, I will show you the results both ways and then let you decide whether you subscribe to the intention to treat or the per-protocol way of interpreting the study.

 If you are an intention to treat person, then I’ll give you the results based on how the patients were randomized and we’ll ignore what therapy they actually received.
 An if you are a per-protocol person, then I’ll share with you what happened to the 1,307 patients who had an ablation compared to the 897 who were able to stick with the drugs.